ziwo-maker/retrivel1/README.md

 ## Key Features
 - **Automated Context Selector**: Innovative algorithm for identifying the most relevant historical context.
-- **Scalability**: Compatible with large-scale language models for robust dialogue systems.
+- **Scalability**: Compatible with LLMs for robust dialogue systems.
-- **Customization**: Flexible parameters to tailor the context selection process.

 ## Table of Contents